The Domestic Moral Economy

-These sessions, in Canberra, Belfast, and Manchester, will feature scholars who bring research papers into an historically-informed comparative analyses of value in the domestic moral economy (DME) of Asia-Pacific region.
+These sessions, in Canberra, Belfast, and Manchester, will feature scholars who bring research papers into a historically-informed comparative analyses of value in the domestic moral economy (DME) of Asia-Pacific region.

-This research is funded by the ESRC for four years from 2011 to 2015.
+This research was funded by the ESRC (2011 to 2015).
 This project builds on the long term research in the region by the three co-applicants:

-The aim is to create a community of researchers at different stages of their careers – graduates, postgraduates, established scholars – who will be able to pursue their own theoretical agenda but in a collaborative climate of debate and discussion framed by the general question of value.
+The aim is to create a community of researchers at different stages of their careers (graduates, postgraduates, established scholars).
+That can pursue their own theoretical agenda in a collaborative climate of debate and discussion, framed by the general question of value.